ChrisDoohan/macenv/README.md

   - Download the app from https://obsidian.md/download
   - Sign in, to start sync
   - Enter decryption key, from "Obsidian e2e encryption password" in Bitwarden
+- If using a mouse, you may need to go into the settings and choose "advanced", to disable mouse acceleration, which for some reason makes the mouse go way faster.

 # Todo
 - [ ] Add scratch directory and put it in the sidebar